Zephiles/sms-tools/README.md

 ## Credits
-* **PistonMiner** for their work on the TTYD scripting disassembly, the initial code for the rel framework, and the elf2rel, gcipack, and rellink utilities.
+* **PistonMiner** for their work on the initial code for the rel framework, and the elf2rel, gcipack, and rellink utilities.
 (GitHub repo for these tools [here](https://github.com/PistonMiner/ttyd-tools).)

 ## Overview
 REL Loader for Super Mario Sunshine.
 Ported from the REL Loader for Paper Mario: The Thousand-Year Door.